FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/onthisday/11/11-04+comments.md

 layout: onthisday
 title: On This Day &#124; 4 November &#124; Lena Zavaroni's Birthday
 maintitle: On This Day — 4 November — Lena Zavaroni's Birthday
+subtitle: Some entries are informational only and do not link to a full post when no dedicated article exists
 description: Lena Zavaroni's birthday is celebrated on 4 November.
 This page includes additional comments and details.
 categories: [On This Day]
 ---